AequilibraE/qaequilibrae/docs/source/menus_in_detail/networkpreparation.rst

 * Adds the fields *A_Node* and *B_Node* to the new link layer, and populate them with the *IDs* chosen among the fields from the nodes layer

-**GUI**

-The tool can be accessed in the AequilibraE menu *AequilibraE > Network Manipulation > Network Preparation*, and it looks like this:
+The *GUI* for this process can be accessed in the AequilibraE menu **AequilibraE > Network Manipulation > Network Preparation**, and it looks like this:

 .. image:: ../images/network_edit_network_preparation.png
     :width: 774